grishka/NearDrop/PROTOCOL.md

 * 16 bytes of unknown purpose.
 I set them to random.
 * User-visible device name in UTF-8, prefixed with 1-byte length.

 Android does not advertise the MDNS service all the time regardless of the visibility setting.
-It waits for some kind of signal to start it and also show the "A device nearby is sharing" notification.
-As of now, it is unknown what exactly is it that it's waiting for.
-Probably a broadcast packet of some kind over either WiFi or Bluetooth.
+It waits for a BLE advertisement with the following parameters:

+* Service UUID = `fe 2c`
+* Service data = `fc 12 8e 01 42 00 00 00 00 00 00 00 00 00 [10 random bytes]`

+This can't be sent from macOS because there's no API I could find that would allow setting the service data.
+As far as I can tell, the Android side is hardcoded to look for that prefix in the service data so there really is no way to make it work on macOS.
+Android sends these BLE advertisements periodically while searching for Nearby Share targets; these are also what makes the "device nearby is sharing" notification pop up.

 The service ID (FC9F...) comes from SHA256("NearbySharing") = `fc9f5ed42c8a5e9e94684076ef3bf938a809c60ad354992b0435aebbdc58b97b`.